TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

     * Slimy wood has a hard outer bark layer and a squishy inner slimy wood layer, meaning the effective tool changes when stripping
     * Slimeballs are still dropped from the leaves
     * Slimy saplings can now be melted in a smeltery for liquid slime of the proper type
+* Clay Islands
+    * Slime island variant spawning with normal grass
+    * Lake filled with clay and sand

 # Tools